AdrienVannson/doreisa-internship/report/report.typ

 == Bigger chunks

 All the experiments presented in the previous section were realized using chunks of data with a negligible size, to avoid having the effective computation influence the results.
 In this section, Doreisa is evaluated performing an analysis on an array composed of a varying number of $1000 times 10000$ chunks (40 chunks per node in the cluster).
-The analysis is also more expensive: we compute the mean of the values obtained after calling the function $x mapsto sin(sqrt(x+1))$ element-wise.
+The analysis is also more expensive: we compute the mean of the values obtained after calling the function $x mapsto sin(sqrt(x+1))$ element-wise on the array.

 #figure(
     image("resources/exp-06.svg", width: 90%),